PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 ---

 We will start with the most recent change, which is the `%_libexecdir` macro.
-In the past, it was a standard practice to store binaries that are not intended to be executed directly by users or shell scripts in the `/usr/lib` directory.
+It was and is a standard practice for GNU autoconf to default the `$libexecdir` variable to `${prefix}/libexec` (in practice resulting in `/usr/local/libexec`), and an unmodified copy of rpm mirrors this behavior in that `%_libexecdir` would expand to `%_prefix/libexec`.
+(Due to the common distro prefix being `/usr`, the resulting path is `/usr/libexec`.)
+This directory is a place to store binaries that are not intended to be executed directly by users or shell scripts.
+SUSE products however ran with a deviation that had set `%_libexecdir` to `%_prefix/lib` for many years.
 This has been changed with a release of FHS 3.0 that now [defines](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/ch04s07.html) that applications should store these internal binaries in the `/usr/libexec` directory.

 In openSUSE, the first discussions about changing the `%_libexecdir` macro from `/usr/lib` to `/usr/libexec` appeared in fall 2019 but it took several months for all affected packages to be fixed and the change to be adopted.
 It was fully [merged](https://lists.opensuse.org/opensuse-factory/2020-08/msg00226.html) in TW 0825 in August 2020.